DocFX/symfony-website-checklist/README.md

    - `app.js`
    - `bootstrap.js`
    - `controllers.json`
 4. Create a favicon and add its configuration to your `base.html.twig` and `assets/favicon/browserconfig.xml`.
+Use a favicon generator for that and a manifest file.
 5. Create a default OpenGraph image for your site and put it in `assets/images` (name it `ogimage.jpg` if you copied the included files of this project).
 6. Prepare an external shell script to start your project from your user home directory.
 See an example with `start-project` included scripts.

 ## 9. Pre-flight checks

 1. Run `symfony check:security` to validate that your project has no known vulnerabilities from its dependencies.
+2. Check that you got everything OK using `symfony check:requirements` while on the production server (see above).
+This time, pay attention to OPCache (see below).
-2. Create a deployment script for your non-dev environments.
+3. Create a deployment script for your non-dev environments.
     - If you don't know what you're doing, use the one provided in this repository (`production-deployment.sh.dist`) for a start.
     - On your non-dev environments, copy the `production-deployment.sh.dist` to `[environment]-deployment.sh`.
     - Check that they're in the `.gitignore` and only on destination servers filesystems.
 Don't version the final ones.
     - Use those scripts to clear OpCache and realpath caches.
-3. Make sure your application only uses HTTPS.
+4. Make sure your application only uses HTTPS.
 Your `config/services.yaml` should contain this:

 ```yaml
 parameters: